 #8 Yellow-Throated Marten (Martes flavigula)

 The yellow-throated marten, also known as the kharza, is native to much of southeast Asia.

 The diet of yellow-throated martens varies with location and season.
 Those living north of their range prey upon musk deer, which they hunt in groups.
 They surround their prey, increasing their chances of a successful hunt.
 Many other in different regions consume rats, mice, hares, snakes, langurs, small species of ungulates, cats, panda cubs, lizards, eggs, squirrels, birds, insects, nuts, and fruit.
 They do not however, eat carrion like other martens.
-In regions where their range overlap, they may even prey upon their smaller cousin the sable.(1)
+They may even prey upon their smaller cousin the sable in regions where their range overlap.(1)